 2. Design & Thinking

 Synopsis: From 2012 (but still very relevant) comes Design & Thinking, a documentary exploring the meaning behind ‘Design Thinking’ and its impact on how product are built.
 It asks the question ‘why are huge corporations being beaten by college students in garages?’ and ‘how do we fully engage organizations to think about the changing landscape of business, culture and society?’

 Where to watch: designthinkingmovie.com

 What Product Managers can learn: The message coming from the product design world is loud and clear; design needs a seat at the table from the very start of the development process.
 While not all PMs are naturally design-obsessed, all PMs do need to know how to communicate with their design team, and to understand why design is so critical for the success of a product.

 You might also be interested in: Design Thinking for PMs

 3. Healed Through A.I.: The Age of A.I.

 Synopsis: Have you ever wanted Tony Stark to explain Artificial Intelligence to you?
-Probably not if you work with AI in your day job, but for beginners this YouTube Original series explores the various modern day applications of A.I. as well as looking into what’s possible in the future.
+Probably not if you work with AI in your day job, but for beginners, this YouTube Original series explores the various modern-day applications of A.I. as well as looking into what’s possible in the future.

 Where to watch: YouTube

-What Product Managers can learn: If you’re currently building a product which uses A.I., or you’re somewhat of an expert in the field, then this series may be too basic for you.
+What Product Managers can learn: If you’re currently building a product that uses A.I., or you’re somewhat of an expert in the field, then this series may be too basic for you.
 But if you’re one of the many PMs who isn’t actually that technical, and you’re looking for an accessible way to start learning more about the possibilities and applications of A.I. this is for you.